fandm-college/rcs.github.io/slurm/01_sbatch.md

 #SBATCH --job-name=neuron-test-job
 #SBATCH --output=neuron_%j.out

 # Turn on mail notification.
-There are five possible self-explaining values:
+There are five possible values:
 # NONE, BEGIN, END, FAIL, ALL (including all aforementioned)
 # For more values, check "man sbatch"
 #SBATCH --mail-type=END,FAIL